alfonder/docker-dynuiuc/README.md

-# docker-dynuiuc
+# dynuiuc-alpine
-Docker container for DYNU IP Update Client
+Docker container for Official DYNU IP Update Client

-This container runs on Ubuntu 16.04 and uses the same version of `dynuiuc` with the same variables.
+Unlike 'go2engle' project, this container runs on Alpine and thus has much smaller size.
+The used environment variables with their default values are listed below:

 | Variable | Default Value |
 | --- | --- |